An Post–Chain Reaction: 2013 season

-Shane Archbold took a stage win at the Rás, and Olympic and Commonwealth Games medallist Glenn O'Shea won a stage at Ronde de l'Oise before being transferred to Garmin-Sharp in midseason.
+Shane Archbold took a stage win at the Rás, and Olympic and Commonwealth Games medallist Glenn O'Shea won a stage at Ronde de l'Oise before transferring to Garmin-Sharp in midseason.
 Jack Wilson was the Ireland Under-23 Road Race champion.

 Niko Eeckhout had two podium results and retired at the end of the season at the age of forty-three.
 As planned when he joined the team in 2009, he remained with the squad as a directeur sportif.